jrenaud90/CyRK/README.md

 CyRK provides fast ODE integration while still allowing for differential equations written in Python.

-CyRK's numba implementation is 13-25x faster than scipy's solve_ivp function.
+CyRK's numba (njit-safe) implementation is 13-25x faster than scipy's solve_ivp function.
 The cython implementation is about 20x faster.
 The cython function is also largely pre-compiled which avoids most of the initial performance hit found with the numba version.